telerik/ajax-docs/controls/checkbox/accessibility-and-internationalization/keyboard-support.md

 * Set its **TabIndex** property and use the **Tab** key to navigate to the desired checkbox and then press the **Enter** key to invoke a click on the checkbox.

 * Set its **AccessKey** property.
-This allows you to use the browser's shortcut combination to invoke the click ("Alt + AccessKey" in IE and Chrome, "Shift + Alt + AccessKey" for Firefox, "Shift + Esc + AccessKey" for Opera). <<Comment: Add shortcut combination for Microsoft Edge browswer?>>
+This allows you to use the browser's shortcut combination to invoke the click ("Alt + AccessKey" in IE and Chrome, "Shift + Alt + AccessKey" for Firefox, "Shift + Esc + AccessKey" for Opera).

 >note Note: By default, tab-access is disabled in Safari.
 To enable it, check "Preferences > Advanced > Press tab to highlight each item on a page".